Chapter 23.90

 2. One (1) detached, new construction, accessory dwelling unit per lot with a proposed or existing single-family dwelling.
 This detached accessory dwelling unit may be combined with a junior accessory dwelling unit described in subsection (D)(1) of this section.

-3. On lots with existing multifamily residential, a maximum of two (2) detached accessory dwelling units.
+3. On lots with existing multifamily residential, a maximum of eight (8) detached accessory dwelling units.
+However, the number of accessory dwelling units allowable pursuant to this subsection shall not exceed the number of existing units on the lot.

 4. On lots with existing multifamily residential, at least one (1) accessory dwelling unit internal to the building(s) and up to a maximum of twenty-five (25%) percent of the total existing multifamily units within the development.
 Such accessory dwelling units may be developed within portions of existing multifamily dwelling structures that are not used as livable space, including, but not limited to, storage rooms, boiler rooms, passageways, attics, basements, or garages, if each unit complies with building standards for dwellings.